core-wg/corrclar/draft-ietf-core-corr-clar.md

 conversely, need to be "must understand" exceptions, here chosen by the client.
-For instance, the client might use the parameter name "`C.pmin`" instead of "`c.pmin`" to indicate that ans the request to fail if its preference for a minimum period between notifications cannot be fulfilled.
+For instance, the client might use the parameter name "`C.pmin`" instead of "`c.pmin`" to indicate that it wants the request to fail if its preference for a minimum period between notifications cannot be fulfilled.

 In summary: